ketlerd/SpecopsSoftwareAssessment/README.md

 ## The Web App

 Imagine we are building a new Cryptocurrency platform for sale on the general market.
 The dev- team has completed their initial MVP of the website for the coin.
-The Blockchain work is still ongo- ing on the backend, but the QA team has been asked to complete automated UI tests for the website.
+The Blockchain work is still ongoing on the backend, but the QA team has been asked to complete automated UI tests for the website.
 The website was built by the development team in .NET MVC, with an SQL backend; CI/CD has been implemented and the application is published to an Azure site.